waleedayoub/dezoombkp/notes_synology-setup.md

       - pgdatabase
 ```

 And with that, I've got myself a nice little sandbox running on my synology through a docker context.
-It should come as no surprise that hardware utilization on my Synology is a fraction of what it is running a Linux VM on my macbook air:
+It should come as no surprise that hardware utilization on my Synology is a fraction of what it is running a Linux VM on my macbook air!